PM: History Made Possible through Sacrifice of War Veterans

-Prime Minister Han Duck-soo said the entirety of South Korea's history was possible through the courage and sacrifice of war heroes who will never be forgotten.
+Prime Minister Han Duck-soo on Saturday said the entirety of South Korea's history was possible through the courage and sacrifice of war heroes who will never be forgotten.

 He said the conflict left an indelible scar and pain in the hearts of the Korean people.